 Nigeria Automotive Analysis & Data are provided by the Automotive Experts Team, all having dedicated the entire live in this sector, utilizing the sales data stored within the GAD.

 The Global Auto Database is the World’s most powerful and largest vehicles sales data library, tracking monthly performance by market, segment, brand and model, sourcing all national transportation authorities.

 Daily Reports will allow you to track market facts, data and competitive landscape, while professional researches are released with historical data 2010-2017 and forecast up to 2025.

 Wishing to develop your own analysis, we support providing customized excel report, within the Portfolio 2010-2017 and Subscription 2018 products lines.

-Nigerian Cars Market bottomed out and in the first quarter 2018 reported a shy recovery with 4.115 sales.
-Toyota lead the market with 21% of share ahead of the HCVs leader, Tata and Hyundai.
-The 2018 outlook is moderately positive.
+Nigerian Cars Market bottomed out and in the first half of the 2018 reported a 42.2% recovery with 7.786 sales.
+Toyota lead the market with 28% of share ahead Hyundai.
+The full year 2018 outlook is moderately positive.